jmonterroso/jmonterroso.github.io/_experience/eleven-systems.md

 Creation of scalable Angular Modules for a large web application

-Hooked up restful services with complex data using Angular 2
+Hooked up restful services with complex data using AngularJS

 Implemented complex financial charts using Highcharts JS.